Antennaria parvifolia: Distribution and habitat

 The species is native to western and central North America and widespread in Canada, the United States, and northern Mexico—from British Columbia east to Ontario and south to California, Chihuahua, and Nuevo León.
 It has not been observed in California since 1987.

 It can be found in open and dry areas such as plains and openings in forests.

 Ecology

 In Colorado, the species is an indicator of overgrazing and increases in frequency on heavily grazed land.
 It grows in disturbed habitat and a wide variety of ecosystems and soil types.

+Cultivation

+Some forms of the small-leaf pussytoes are considered excellent groundcovers, particularly by gardeners of the American great plains.
+They prefer to grow in the open in more northerly areas like North Dakota and at higher elevations, but prefer partial shade in more southerly locations such as Texas or lower altitudes.
+They are valued for their handsome foliage, their spring flowers, and for their lack of an aggressive nature in even the most ideal of garden conditions.
+They require a well drained soil, but may struggle in hot areas in sandy soils.
+They are cold hardy to USDA zones 4 (as cold as −34 °C).